hydrocodes/hydRopUrban/README.md

 Six main functions are implemented in `hydRopUrban`.
 Their applications cover the topics of empirical and deterministic urban hydrology based on wide-used theory.

 The main functions are:
-- `rational()`: Estimation of discharges time series by the standard rational method with a triangular hydrograph with a recession of 1xTc, without considering a storm duration.
+- `rational()`: Estimation of discharges time series by the standard rational method with a triangular hydrograph with a recession of 1xTc, without considering a storm duration (Mulvany, 1851; Kuichling, 1889).
-- `rationalm()`: Estimation of discharges time series by the modified rational method with a triangular hydrograph with a recession of 1.5xTc, and considering a storm event duration.
+- `rationalm()`: Estimation of discharges time series by the modified rational method with a triangular hydrograph with a recession of 1.5xTc, and considering a storm event duration (Poertner, 1974; Smith and Lee, 1984).
-- `rationalu()`: Estimation of discharges time series by the universal rational method with a synthetic hydrograph for urban catchments.
+- `rationalu()`: Estimation of discharges time series by the universal rational method with a synthetic hydrograph for urban catchments (ASCE, 1996).
-- `caquots()`: Maximal discharge by Caquot's method for serial drainage units and equivalent values for unit drainage resulting.
+- `caquots()`: Maximal discharge by Caquot's method for serial drainage units and equivalent values for unit drainage resulting (Caquot, 1941).
-- `caquotp()`: Maximal discharge by Caquot's method for parallel drainage units and equivalent values for unit drainage resulting.
+- `caquotp()`: Maximal discharge by Caquot's method for parallel drainage units and equivalent values for unit drainage resulting (Caquot, 1941).
-- `mcunge()`: Outflow discharge through a channel routing by the method of Muskingum-Cunge.
+- `mcunge()`: Outflow discharge through a channel routing by the method of Muskingum-Cunge (USACE, 1991).

 ## 3. Credits
 `hydRopUrban` was developed by Pedro Rau.
 For any issue or suggestion please write to: pedro.rau.ing@gmail.com